tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Motivation

-The eponymous feature of a consensus protocol is, of course, that it is expected to maintain consensus.
-In our terms, all nodes (subject to the various assumptions on the state of the network and honest majority) will agree on a prefix of the current chain.
-Up to now, this has been achieved in the following ways:

-- Every node in the network is running (close to) the same code.
-- Consensus testing (living inside `io-sim`, a Haskell IO simulator) validates that all (honest) nodes will eventually reach consensus.

-In a world of multiple node implementations, this strategy no longer holds.
-Nodes may be running very different code, and most of it will not be testable under `io-sim`.
+`cardano-node` ships with a large suite of tests verifying its consensus protocol.
+Given the subtlety in the implementation of the consensus protocol, it's desirable that we can leverage this existing test suite to help verify the correctness of alternative node implementations.

+Correctness here is an *extremely important* property---much more so than in most software projects.
 Nodes failing to agree on the correct chain risks an accidental hard fork.
 Should one persist long enough it might potentially be unrecoverable.
-Thus, we need to revisit consensus testing in the context of alternative node implementations.
-This proposal will extract portions of the Consensus tests of the existing node that will be of chief benefit to two groups:

-- Implementors of alternate nodes, giving them a means of validating that they have implemented the consensus protocol stack correctly.
-- The wider Cardano community, in helping to ensure that the network does not end up with an accidental hard fork.
+This document gives a design for a suite of tools, and the necessary infrastructure changes, to expose these existing tests in a form that alternative nodes can use.

+We do not make any assumptions that alternative nodes be written in Haskell, nor that they have access to a QuickCheck-like library.

 ## Context

-During the course of implementing Ouroboros Genesis, we designed an approach to node testing which we now call “Node vs Environment”.
-In effect, while we are ultimately interested in the behaviour of multiple nodes agreeing on the “right” chain, we can more easily test by taking advantage of two insights:
+The tests we'd like to expose to alternative implementations are in the "Node vs Environment" style.
+In effect, while we are ultimately interested in the behaviour of multiple nodes agreeing on the "right" chain, we can more easily test by taking advantage of two insights:

 1. The logic of identifying the honest chain locally is tricky, but it is very easy to identify globally.
 Since we are only interested in cases where there is a global best chain, we have a very simple judgment rule as to whether a node has selected the correct one.
-2. Once we have an easily identified honest chain, we no longer need to simulate multiple nodes and look for agreement - instead, we simulate a single node and judge the correctness of its responses to stimuli.
+2. Once we have an easily identified honest chain, we no longer need to simulate multiple nodes and look for agreement - instead, we run only a single node and judge the correctness of its responses to stimuli.

-The result of this approach for Ouroboros Genesis was a testing framework that makes use of a single coordinated point schedule in order to simulate multiple upstream peers (possibly adversarial, possibly colluding) and validate that a syncing node ends up with the correct chain.
+The testing framework thus makes use of a single coordinated *point schedule,* which is used to simulate multiple upstream (possibly adversarial, possibly colluding) peers.
+After evaluation of the point schedule, the Node Under Test (NUT) is validated to ensure it ends up with the correct chain.

 Whilst the point schedule currently is implemented inside the Haskell node, its declarative nature makes it possible to export this testing method and make it usable across diverse node implementations.

-### Original Proposal

-To this end, we aim at the following:

-1. Refine the point schedule generators to focus less on syncing nodes (which was originally appropriate for Ouroboros Genesis).
-2. Define a serialised format for consensus test cases, covering the chain and point schedule.
-3. Extract from the current node testing suite a standalone capability to generate and export point schedules, along with their underlying chains.
-4. Create an independent utility that does the following:

-   1. Read a serialized point schedule.
-   2. Act as one or more peers serving points as defined on the schedule.
-Such peers would instantiate appropriate protocols to serve as upstream peers to the node under test (NUT).
-   3. Open a timing socket to allow the node under test to control the “ticking” of the schedule.
-   4. Shrink and restart test cases upon signal from the node under test.
-   5. Re-export shrunk test cases to disk — failing test cases that have been shrunk are much easier for developers to debug.

-This infrastructure would allow other node implementations to take advantage of the work already done to test the Haskell node, as well as allowing them to validate compatible consensus behaviour.
+To ensure this, we will look only at the messages sent over the network, to ensure we are performing black-box testing.

-## Proposed Change Specification
+## Proposed Specification

-### Design Desiderata
+### Desiderata

-- composable
-- reusable
-- stateless
-- useful
+The design of the proposal is heavily influenced by our pursuit of the following four desiderata:

+1. **Composablity:** the resulting system ought to be built from small, individual pieces, which can be combined in different ways to accommodate different workflows.
+When in doubt, prefer small utilities over monolithic systems.
+2. **Reusablity:** whenever possible, we should reuse existing machinery.
+   If direct reuse is not possible, we will surgically modify existing code to support our new use cases.
+3. **Congruence:** when given the same inputs, the system will return the same output (subject to the robustness of the NUT.)
+One particularly salient corollary of this is that the system must be *stateless.*
+4. **Usefulness:** there is no reason to provide tests if they do not add any value.
+Therefore, the constraints necessary to run the tests must be minimal.
+The system must be automatable.

 ### Design